CorefluxCommunity/CorefluxMCPServer/README.md

 - Discovers and lists available actions
 - Includes LOT language documentation as resources
 - Built with the official MCP SDK for seamless Claude integration
+- Interactive setup assistant for first-time configuration

+## Setup Assistant

+The server includes an interactive setup assistant that runs automatically on first launch.
+This assistant helps you:

+- Create or update the `.env` file with your configuration
+- Configure MQTT broker settings (host, port, credentials)
+- Set up TLS configuration if needed
+- Configure logging options

+The setup assistant can be disabled by setting `ENABLE_SETUP_ASSISTANT = False` in the `server.py` file.

 ## Connecting Claude to the MCP Server